 The bonus here is that a smart chatbot that gives correct answers to a customer will earn trust very quickly, which helps overcome the second risk of people hating on robots.
-There’s a real opportunity here for organizations to differentiate themselves between the many companies with dumb chatbots or no chatbots, and the smart chatbots who answer questions immediately (average response time is usually under half a second).
+There’s a real opportunity here for organizations to differentiate themselves between the many companies with dumb chatbots or no chatbots and the smart chatbots that answer questions immediately (average response time is usually under half a second).

-A good AI engine is the first step for building a smart chatbot.
+A good AI engine is the first step in building a smart chatbot.
 This AI engine needs to have natural language processing, a large trained data set, and an iterative process for improvement.
-If a chatbot gives an incorrect answer or inadequate reply, it needs to have the potential to learn from it and not make the same mistake again.
+If a chatbot gives an incorrect answer or an inadequate reply, it needs to have the potential to learn from it and not make the same mistake again.

 Improve customer satisfaction via immediate response, reduce costs and reduce recruiting challenges during the pandemic

 4 weeks with ongoing AI improvements